 Miss Sabrina Mahisha

 The objective of this writing is to provide a summarized picture of the current scenario of Income Tax BD.
-All the information in this writing has been made under the light of Income Tax Ordinance, 1984, SROs as well as the National Budget Speech 2022-2023.
-Hence, this writing contains an up-to-date version of the Income Tax of some important sectors of Bangladesh.
+All the information in this writing has been made under the light of the Income Tax Ordinance, 1984, SROs, as well as the National Budget Speech 2022-2023.
+Hence, this writing contains an up-to-date version of the income tax data for some important sectors of Bangladesh.

 Information relating to the Current Income Tax Rate